 “Learning how to use screens, verbally communicate or socially interact will have a positive impact on language skills, relationships and overall health,” Martin says.
 “Spending time with their parents, learning through play is what young children need and want.”

 Here are some practical steps for keeping screen time at bay

 1. Share dinner as a family as many nights of the week as possible.
 This may become difficult when kids have school and activities but the benefits of family meal time outweigh the fact that dinner may need to be a bit earlier, later, or less elaborate than you typically like.
 The dinner table should always be a technology free zone for everyone in the family — parents included.

-2. When your child is bored at home, resist the temptation to plug them in to the TV, video games, or the Internet.
+2. When your child is bored at home, resist the temptation to plug them in to tech.
 It is all screen time and should be considered as a last resort.
 Whatever happened to picking up a good book, or knitting a sweater, or building a birdhouse, or beading a necklace, or painting a picture or baking a loaf of bread as cures for boredom?

 3. Bedrooms should be technology free zones — especially for teenagers after a set time (9 pm for example).
 Cell phones and laptops should always be docked in a central place in the home and not in children’s bedrooms.